Help Centre

 1. Ask for their eligibility document.
 This could be

-• Interim Federal Health Program Certificate (IFHC) (With or Without a Photo)
+- Interim Federal Health Certificate of Eligibility (IFHC) (without a photo)

 You can also see examples of IFHP eligibility documents in the IFHP Information Handbook for Health Care Professionals.